ezambomsantana/introducao-grafos/README.md

 Graph algorithms.
 This library is used just for teaching purposes.

-To visualize the created graphs is necessary to import JUNG library to the project. (http://jung.sourceforge.net/download.html)
+To visualize the graphs is necessary to import JUNG library to the project. (http://jung.sourceforge.net/download.html)

 ## Implemented Algorithms